swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ## Prepare your fastq inputs

 Single cell sequencing data is typically generated as paired-end sequencing data.
+This is handled by 'collections' in galaxy.
+For more information what a galaxy _collection_ is see [guide to collections in galaxy](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html)

+Cell Ranger and starSOLO expect fastq files to be arranged in slightly differnet collections, as described below.

+### For Cell Ranger

+Cell Ranger expects fastq files in a simple collection.

+1. Load the _R1 and _R2 fastq files into your galaxy history.
+See [guide to loading data](https://galaxyproject.org/support/loading-data/) for details.

+2. Select the fastq files that make up one biological sample.
+Typically this may be 2 files (R1 and R2), but there can be more (e.g. often multiple lanes).

+    a.
+Click the 'tick in a box' select files button at the top of the history (dataset) panel.
+    b.
+Checkboxes appear for all history items - check the specific files needed.
+    c.
+There will be a dropdown button at the top of the history panel - 'selected' - hit this, and select 'Build dataset list'

+{% include image.html file="/screen_flat_fastq_collection.png" alt="Screenshot of selecting fastqs for cell ranger collection" max-width="500px" %}

+However it expects the collection to be named in a particular way.
+Fastq files will typically have names like: *SomeSample_S2_L001_R1_001.fastq.gz*, and the collection should be named with everything before *_S2_L001_R1_001.fastq.gz*.
+Here that is *'10k_PBMC_3p_nextgem_Chromium_Controller'*.

+{% include callout.html type="important" content="The name of your collection matters!" %}

+{% include callout.html type="note" content="If your run fails with the error: `ERROR: Requested sample(s) not found in fastq directory.
+Available samples: ...`; this indicates a mismatch between the collection name and filenames.
+Consider renaming your collection to what is listed as an available sample." %}

+### For starSOLO

 In galaxy, we can store paired sequencing data in a 'paired collection' - that way the R1 and matched R2 will always be together.
-For more information what a galaxy _collection_ is see [guide to collections in galaxy](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html)

 These workflows expect a paired collection of data for one sample.
 Its possible to have multiple fastq pairs for one biological sample - but this workflow will usually be run on a paired collection of one pair.